athomasoriginal/create-reagent-app/README.md

 ## Notes

 The structure of `organization-name/project-name` is defined by `clj-new` and not this template.
-The reason I used these as the example is because it felt cleaner to describe it as `org/proj`.
-Feel free to format however you like :)

 [Housekeeping]: #housekeeping
 [Quickstart]: #quickstart